Gazi Hüsrev Pasha: Early life

 He hailed from the Sanjak of Bosnia.
 He studied in the Enderun palace school.
 In 1625, he was promoted to be a vizier (minister).
 During the second Abaza rebellion, Damad Halil Pasha, then grand vizier, attempted to capture the fort of Erzurum (in eastern Turkey), then under the control of Abaza Mehmed Pasha, the leader of the rebellion.
 However, after a siege of 70 days, Damad Halil Pasha failed to capture the city and was dismissed from the post.
 Hüsrev Pasha was appointed as the new grand vizier on April 6, 1628.

 As grand vizier

 Hüsrev Pasha laid siege on Erzurum once again on September 5, 1628.
 The operation was faster than Abaza Mehmed Pasha had anticipated, and the city was not ready for a long siege.
 On September 18, Abaza Mehmed surrendered.
 Hüsrev's easy victory, ending a long and costly rebellion, gained him fame and favor.
-He became the de facto ruler of the Empire, since, according to historian Joseph von Hammer, Hüsrev's instructions were more effective than the instructions of the 15-year-old sultan Murat IV.
+He became the de facto ruler of the Empire, since, according to historian Joseph von Hammer, Hüsrev's instructions were more effective than the instructions of the 15-year-old sultan Murad IV.
 Hüsrev Pasha decreased the number of viziers in the porte and made a habit of executing his political opponents.